ShreyasRaj4/ComputerSystem/Week 0.md

    guides the user from one section of the app to another.
 - The UI of one of the four major sections of our app has been designed.

-### Team 7

-- Learned all the basics of flutter and dart.
-- Made the widget tree diagram for smooth development.
-- Distributed the work among teammates.

 ### Team 11

 - Learnt Dart and Flutter basics